CBSE Class 12th Exam Date:17 Feb' 26 - 17 Feb' 26

 Tolerance to abiotic stresses (drought, salinity) | Impact on biodiversity and ecosystem balance |

-Reduced post-harvest losses |
+Reduced post-harvest losses | Ethical and Socio-economic problems |

 Ans: Cry proteins are insecticidal proteins carried by the cry genes, which are produced by the bacterium Bacillus thuringiensis (Bt).
 They are toxic to many insect larvae, especially those belonging to the order Lepidoptera.
-Humans have utilized Cry proteins by transferring the cry genes into genetically modified crops like Bt cotton and Bt brinjal, rendering them resistant to certain insect pests.
+Humans have utilised Cry proteins by transferring the cry genes into genetically modified crops like Bt cotton and Bt brinjal, rendering them resistant to certain insect pests.

 Ques 8: What is gene therapy?
 Illustrate using the example of adenosine deaminase (ADA) deficiency.